 You can use any keyword tool or method you like for this step.
 There are many good paid and free keyword research tools available, such as:

-In addition to the comprehensive tutorials in the WordPress installation module, we also suggest watching the video tutorials listed in our WordPress Installation Video Tutorials section.
+In addition to our detailed step-by-step tutorials, we also suggest watching the videos listed in the WordPress Installation Video Tutorials section.

 To access the Keyword Planner tool, log into your Google AdWords account and select Tools > Keyword Planner from the AdWords drop-down menu …

 The Keyword Planner page will load in your browser.
 Click on ‘Search for new keywords using a phrase, website or category’ …

 (Keyword Planner Tool – Search For Keywords)